 About Me

-Currently, I’m fascinated by a paradox at the heart of how we produce language — a process that seems deceptively easy, but is actually tremendously complex (decisions, decisions, every step of the way).
-In particular, much of my ongoing work — which draws on computational cognitive modeling, corpus analysis, and behavioral methods — focuses on how cognitive resource constraints and performance demands shape production choices.
+I’m a PhD candidate in Language Science at the University of California, Irvine, where I’m advised by Dr. Richard Futrell.
+Broadly speaking, I’m interested in understanding the representations and mechanisms underlying language use in humans and Large Language Models (LLMs).
+Presently, I’m fascinated by questions at the heart of language production — a process that seems deceptively easy, yet is tremendously complex because of the combinatorial explosion of choices at every turn.
+Much of my ongoing work — which draws on computational cognitive modeling, corpus analysis, and behavioral methods — focuses on how cognitive resource constraints and performance demands shape production choices.